tvarsis/searchtabular-antd/README.md

 `searchtabular.Field` provides a search control with a column listing and an input.

 `searchtabular.Field` also supports custom component overrides for the column `<select>` and `<input>` field.
-It is on you to couple the `onChange` events to the target fields rendered within your custom components.
+It is on you to couple the `onChange` events to the target fields rendered within your custom renderers.

 ## How to Use?